MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListItems.md

 ```

 ### -Block
-The Block switch specifies that this is a block entry.
+The Allow switch specifies that you're creating a block entry.
 You don't need to specify a value with this switch.

+You can't use this switch with the Allow switch.

 ```yaml
 Type: SwitchParameter